kweronek/m3rts-on-aws/README.md

 Using SSH port forwarding (optional alternative)
 - Install a VNC client (TigerVNC, Remmina etc.) on your local system.
 - Make sure your instance is up on the dashboard
 - Connect using ssh with port forwarding to 5901:localhost:5901.
-If you get an error message saying that ssh connot listen to port 5901 change the local port
+If you get an error message saying that ssh cannot listen to port 5901 change the local port
 - Optionally change your VNC password by running `vncpasswd` over ssh
 - Open your VNC client and connect to localhost:5901.
 If you had to change your local port, adjust it here as well